 When the person reasonably believes it necessary to prevent the commission of arson or a felony by force and violence by the trespasser.

-If Oregon requires a permit to carry a concealed firearm, how are those permits issued?
+If Oregon requires a license to carry a concealed firearm, how are those licenses issued?

 Minimum Age for Concealed Carry?

-What is the minimum age in Oregon to get a concealed carry permit?
+What is the minimum age in Oregon to get a concealed carry license?

 The minimum age to carry concealed in Oregon is 21.